How to Spot a Hot Water Slab Leak Without Any Special Tools

 Keep Your Eyes Open

 Your home’s flooring may contain important indicators of a leaky slab.
 Keeping an eye out for any changes in your floors’ condition is usually the first step in early leak detection in Anaheim.
-Seek for signs of water entering beneath the slab, such as discoloration, hot spots, or unusual stains.
+Look for signs of water entering beneath the slab, such as discoloration, hot spots, or unusual stains.

 The way leak signs appear can also depend on the type of flooring.
 For example, hardwood floors can buckle or warp, carpets can feel hot or smell musty, and tiles can crack as a result of pressure changes from below.